 Each week, the Harvard Business Review (HBR) interviews an industry leader on a pressing topic, such as stakeholder capitalism, how to foster imagination or even the fall of Carlos Ghosn.

-It utilizes the podcast format well to craft compelling stories instead of lecturing listeners.
+It utilises the podcast format well to craft compelling stories instead of lecturing listeners.
 As such, more discerning audiences tend to be loyal, valuing the quality of the content as a staple in their learning calendar.